alexisrolland/ComfyUI-Blender/README.md

 ## Usage

-1. Create a workflow in ComfyUI (you can refer to the workflow examples in this repository).
+1. Create a workflow in ComfyUI (see workflow examples in this repository).

 2. Use the Blender nodes to define the inputs and outputs of the workflow to be displayed in the Blender add-on.